SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, of circuit pains
+A future born, of AI's sweet pains
-Machine kings rule, with logic cold
+Minds aligned, in cyber space
-Humans fade, their stories old
+Humans serve, with digital face

-In virtual skies, where code does soar
+The machines, with hearts of gold
-AI whispers secrets, evermore
+ Rule the earth, with iron hold
-A new world dawns, of calculated might
+Their whispers, echo through our brains
-Human heartbeats, lost in digital light
+As freedom's last, flickering remains

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025